mjumbewu/icathack-site/workshop.md

 ### Schedule:

-The workshop is scheduled for Tuesday, 20 November 2012 at 2:00 PM.
+The workshop took place on Tuesday, 20 November 2012 at 2:00 PM at the St.
+George conference center outside of Pretoria, South Africa.

   Time  | Event
 --------|--------